Infas7/Infas7/README.md

 About Me:

-- 🔭 I’m currently working on an AI project
+- 🔭 I’m currently working on an ML project
 - 🌱 I’m currently learning Machine Learning and Data Science
 - 👯 I’m looking to collaborate on React/Next/PHP/MERN based projects
 - 📫 How to reach me: